 We recommend finding your favourite list of high-quality vegan protein sources online.
 Protein powder is also great to help energise our bodies for working out.
 It is very easy for a vegan or plant-based diet to meet the recommendations for protein consumption.
 Nearly all vegetables, beans, grains, nuts, and seeds contain plenty of protein.
 Fruits, sugars, saturated fats, and alcohol do not provide much, so a diet like this would have a very good chance of being too low in protein.
 However, not many vegans we know live on only bananas, lollies, butter, and beer!
 Vegans eating varied diets rarely have any difficulty getting enough protein as long as their diet contains enough macronutrients to maintain, lose or gain weight.

-Myth 3: Plant-based eating is not nutritious and is boring
+Myth 3: Plant-based eating won't fill me up, and it's boring

 The internet is a wonderful source for eating plant-based, with thousands of recipes and their methods explained in detail, often with an accompanying video.
-Read a few of these, and the idea that the diet of vegetables is bland and unappetizing will fade fast.
+Read a few of these, and the idea that the diet of vegetables is bland and unappetizing (or not filling enough) will fade fast.
 Some people say that eating plants means consuming mostly “salad and tofu” and never enjoying a good hearty meal.

 A plant-based diet can actually be much more varied, flavourful and interesting than an animal-based one.
-Plant-based nutrition can still provide you with the perfect split macronutrients and is so diverse that you’ll never have to eat anything you don’t like.
+Plant-based nutrition can still provide you with the perfect split of macronutrients, and is so diverse that you’ll never have to eat anything you don’t like.
+Introduce some new proteins into your diet and you'll see that you don't need meat to make a meal satisfying.

 It’s ok if you can’t go plant-based overnight.
 While making the switch is amazing, there is a lot to learn about nutrition and cooking vegan meals.
 Try thinking less about cutting animal products out (not everyone’s ready for that drastic a change), and more about adding greens, veggies and new proteins into your meals for variety.
 It’s the perfect thing to try if you’re interested in helping the environment, animals and most importantly, your health.
 It may take time, but you’ve got this!